CLASSIFIED DOSSIER: EYES ONLY

 From the Field: Actionable Insights for the Strategic Procurement Professional

 A strategic framework is only as valuable as its ability to be translated into tangible action.
-This requires a fundamental shift in mindset and a commitment to developing new skills, transforming the procurement role from a process executor into a strategic internal consultant.
+This requires a fundamental shift in mindset and a commitment to developing new skills, transforming the procurement role from a process executor into a strategic internal consultant—or, more accurately, a lead investigator for value.

 Leveraging a Supply Chain Mindset in Procurement